46863063

 Bath Rugby Injury Update Ahead of Northampton Saints Clash: Ojomoh, Lawrence, Spencer Status

-Bath Rugby prepares to face Northampton Saints this Saturday in a pivotal Gallagher Premiership showdown, but they will do so without two of their first-choice centres.
-England internationals Max Ojomoh and Ollie Lawrence picked up injuries during Bath’s commanding 48-15 win over Harlequins last weekend.
+Bath Rugby is preparing to face Northampton Saints in a pivotal Gallagher Premiership match without key centre players Max Ojomoh and Ollie Lawrence.
+Both England internationals sustained injuries during Bath’s commanding 48-15 win over Harlequins on Saturday.

 SUBSCRIBE FOR UPDATES